 Do you have a SQL script that you want to run against a SQLite database file?
 Perhaps you are loading a table into the database.
 Are you creating a new database and loading several tables in?
 Either way, I will start with a simple example here to get you going.
 I am using DB Browser on Windows 11.

-All I need is a SQL script that creates and loads the new table.
+All I need is a SQL script file that creates and loads the new table.
 I will create the script and store it in an sql file.
 I created this from a file that DB Browser exported to be sure I get the syntax correct.
 Here is my file.

-BEGIN TRANSACTION; CREATE TABLE IF NOT EXISTS "tbl_new_names" ( "Name" TEXT, "Number" INTEGER ); INSERT INTO "tbl_new_names" ("Name","Number") VALUES ('Bobby',79), ('Janice',22), ('Kat',43); COMMIT;
+BEGIN TRANSACTION; CREATE TABLE IF NOT EXISTS "tbl_new_names" ( "Name" TEXT, "Number" INTEGER ); INSERT INTO "tbl_new_names" ("Name","Number") VALUES ('Olivia',79), ('Janice',22), ('Kat',43); COMMIT;

 Run DB Browser as Administrator.
 Open a non-production database.
 In the top menu go to File > Import > Database from SQL file… Find you sql file and try to open it.
 You will see the following dialog box.